KDAB/FatCRM/ReadMe.md

 * Starting FatCRM

-The executable name is sugarclient.
+The executable name is fatcrm.
 It should appear in your K menu under the name "FatCRM".

 * First time setup